History of Norsk Data: Boom

-The company peaked its financial performance in 1986.
-That year Datamation ranked it the world's 75th largest information technology company, and the world's 13th largest minicomputer manufacturer.
+Norsk Data exhibited perhaps its strongest financial performance in 1986.
+That year Datamation ranked it the world's 75th largest information technology company and the world's 13th largest minicomputer manufacturer.
 It was the world's third-most profitable and had the seventh-highest growth rate.
-That year the company's profits hit a record-high NOK 475 million from a NOK 2,576 million revenue.
-The peak revenue was 2,934 million in 1989, while the peak employment was 4,488 employees in 1987.
-In 1987 Norsk Data had the 50th highest revenue of Norwegian companies, but had the second-highest market capitalization, behind Norsk Hydro.
+That year the company's profits hit a record-high NOK 475 million from a revenue of NOK 2,576 million.
+Peak revenue was 2,934 million in 1989, while peak employment was 4,488 employees in 1987.
+In 1987, Norsk Data had the 50th highest revenue of Norwegian companies, but had the second-highest market capitalization, behind Norsk Hydro.
+One contemporary commentary of the company's strategy and management techniques concluded that in a minicomputer market continuing its rapid growth, "the odds for reaching the ambitious objectives of the firm should be rather high".